cha87de/clouds-exercises/ex-5/lesson-containers.md

 # log into the container
 lxc-attach -n my-container

+## now, let's explore the inside of the container...

 # Count the number of processes in the container
 ps -ef | wc -l